treyhunner/treyhunner.github.com/source/_posts/2017-07-21-craft-your-python-like-poetry.markdown

 When crafting Python code, use spaces and line breaks to split up the logical components of each statement.
 Don't write a statement on a single line unless it's already *very* clear.
 If you break each line over multiple lines for clarity, lines length shouldn't be a major concern because your lines of code will mostly be far shorter than 79 characters already.

-Make sure to craft your code carefully as you write it because your future self will have a much more difficult time cleaning it up than you will right now.
+Make sure to craft your code carefully as you write it because your future self will have a much more difficult time cleaning it up than you will **right now**.
 So take that line of code you just wrote and carefully add line breaks to it.

 [punch cards]: https://en.wikipedia.org/wiki/Punched_card